 On behalf of all of us at Centre for Education and Innovation (CEI) it is a privilege to warmly welcome you to the Graduate Certificate in Higher Education (GCHE).
 The GCHE has been specifically designed for you.
-You are either an academic with a direct teaching role or a university professional with a significant role in learning and teaching.
-The purpose of the GCHE is to help you to develop a theoretical and scholarly basis to inform the progressive development of your academic practice.
+You are either an academic with a direct teaching role or a learning and teaching (L&T) professional with a role in learning and teaching.
+The purpose of the GCHE is to help you to develop a theoretical and scholarly basis to inform the progressive development of your academic and L&T practice.
+As such, the course is primarily designed for ACU staff.

-The course is primarily designed for ACU staff but is open to all who meet the course eligibility criteria.
-We are one community, and it's great to have your contributions.

 You will find the course has a strong developmental narrative.
 The first micro-credential in the course links with the next, allowing you to develop your learning and skills progressively.
 The course is structured in a way to improve student access, engagement and learning by offering Mandatory and Elective micro-credentials.
 This offers you greater choice of micro-credentials by offering all the micro-credentials concurrently in each professional term and paves the way for greater options for academic staff and providing greater efficiency with course progression.
 The course aims to be relevant to you whether you are an academic of some years' standing or just starting out.
 It is designed so that you can draw upon your experience and apply what you learn to exploit synergies and maximise the links between work and study.
 The final two micro-credentials of the course in particular support you to undertake a scholarly project that integrates what you have been learning through the course.
 The course is also entirely online, so you can access the course no matter where you are, and study at times that suit you, without the inconvenience of physical attendance requirements.
 In keeping with its developmental narrative, the course has a theme running through which is to help you develop your own research and scholarship in learning and teaching.
 In this way the course aims to further equip you for ongoing learning and development.
 I am confident you will enjoy this course, and that you will benefit from doing it for many years to come.
 My colleagues and I look forward to working with you, hearing about how the course helps you in your work, and seeing you graduate!
 Dr Joe Campana Course Coordinator

-Course description

-The GCHE is made up of eight micro-credentials.
+Course description The GCHE is made up of eight micro-credentials.
 These are each 5 credit points in value, each taking nominally 75 hours of study time.
 The eight micro-credentials must be studied in sequence, one at a time.
 We have designed each micro-credential to build on the ones that precede them.
 Each micro-credential period comprises eight teaching weeks.
 Each micro-credential includes only one summative assessment task.
 Your ability to do this well is scaffolded by formative assessment.
 You should plan on committing approximately 10 hours a week to study.
 There is a three/four-week break between each professional term to allow us time to finalise the marking of the summative assessments and grade entry in Student Connect.

-The term dates for 2024 are:
+The term dates for 2025 are: